dfaker/TTSGan/README.md

 # TTSGan

-# !
-Doesn't currently produce anything more than stylized syllables !
+## !
+Doesn't currently produce anything more than stylized gibberish syllables with untrained inputs !

 ### Expects the setup of:
 - `source.mp3` as a source audio recording